veertuinc/anka-docs/anka-virtualization-cli/getting-started/creating-vms.md

 Anka allows you to create VMs for the following macOS versions.
 There may be some limitations which will be included below the table.

+{{< hint warning >}}
+It's possible that this table is out of date and newer versions are supported.
+Please try creation on the version you want before reaching out to support.
+We will do our best to keep this table up to date.
+{{< /hint >}}

 {{< rawhtml >}}
 <div style="display:flex;">
 <div style="width: 50%">